For most, your website will be the first impression they have of your brand and trust me when I say great web design goes a long way when…

 Take a look at this high-end audio equipment company, JDS Labs.

 See a common theme?

 There is minimal text, but you can quickly find their menu, cart, shop, and banner info.
 It is no question what line of business they are in either.

-Opt for SEO optimized video, or a large hero image, or anything you think will compel the customer to continue.
+Opt for SEO-optimized video, or a large hero image, or anything you think will compel the customer to continue.

-Keep it Consistent
+4. Keep it Consistent

 Again, exercise minimalism.
-Nothing is more distracting, and downright confusing, than the use of too many color schemes, fonts, and branding.
+Nothing is more distracting and downright confusing than the use of too many color schemes, fonts, and branding.

 Try to adhere to a group of colors that fits your aesthetic and stick to them.
-Also use only a couple fonts across logos, headings, and body text.
+Also use only a couple of fonts across logos, headings, and body text.

 - When choosing colors you should keep contrast in mind.
 Pair simple colors with text and with a high contrast background to improve readability.